Maheen-Ilyas/Maheen-Ilyas/README.md

     <div>
       <h1>Maheen Ilyas👩🏽‍💻</h1>
       <p>
-        I'm an ardent computer science student with a focus on Flutter development and a deep interest in Cybersecurity.
-I love exploring the possibilities that Data Science and Machine Learning offer, and I'm excited to dive into this fascinating field. 🌱 As a goal-oriented and motivated individual, I'm constantly seeking new challenges and opportunities to expand my knowledge and skill set.
+        I'm a Mobile Application developer, proficient in Flutter, Dart and Firebase.
+	I work with Python and its libraries for Data Science and Machine Learning.
+In the future, I plan on working with Kotlin to get started with Native Android Application developemnt.
       </p>
 	<div id="badges">
         <a href="https://www.linkedin.com/in/maheen-ilyas">